28left/110jupyter/ch_Derivatives/derivatives_TIY.md

 $$f(x)= \dfrac{7}{x^7} + \dfrac{5}{x^5} + \dfrac{3}{x^3}.$$

-(Avoid using the quotient rule by rewriting each term so that it involves multplying by a negative power of $x$.)
+Hint: Avoid using the quotient rule by rewriting each term so that it involves multplying by a negative power of $x$.

 ```{dropdown} Show answer
 Answer: $-49x^{-8} - 25x^{-6} - 9x^{-4}$